Priya09023/S2H-dsa/Day-01-Bit-Manipulation/README.md

-🧠 Day 01 – Bit Manipulation
-📌 Topic Details
-Topic: Bit Manipulation
-Number of Questions: 10
-📖 What is Bit Manipulation?

-Bit manipulation is a technique used to solve problems using binary operations (bits).

-It helps in:

-Optimizing performance
-Reducing time complexity
-Solving problems efficiently using low-level operations

-👉 It is widely used in:

-Competitive Programming
-Technical Interviews
-System-level programming
-⚙️ Bitwise Operators
-🔹 AND (&)
-1 & 1 = 1
-Otherwise → 0
-🔹 OR (|)
-If any bit is 1 → 1
-Both 0 → 0
-🔹 XOR (^)
-Different bits → 1
-Same bits → 0
-✨ Special Rules:
-A ^ A = 0
-A ^ 0 = A
-🔹 NOT (~)
-Inverts all bits
-Formula:
-~A = -(A + 1)
-🔹 Left Shift (<<)
-Shifts bits to the left
-Adds 0 on right

-👉 Rule:
-A << n = A × 2ⁿ

-🔹 Right Shift (>>)
-Shifts bits to the right

-👉 Rule:
-A >> n = A / 2ⁿ

-🔢 Negative Number Representation
-1️⃣ Sign-Magnitude
-MSB represents sign
-0 → Positive
-1 → Negative

-❌ Disadvantage:

-Two zeros (+0, -0)
-Complex calculations
-2️⃣ One’s Complement
-Flip all bits

-❌ Disadvantage:

-Still has two zeros
-3️⃣ Two’s Complement (Most Important ⭐)

-Steps:

-Invert bits
-Add 1

-✅ Advantages:

-Only one zero
-Easy arithmetic
-Used in modern computers
-📏 Range Formula

-For n bits:

--2^(n-1) to 2^(n-1) - 1
-🚀 Practice Problems
-✅ 1.
-Check Odd or Even

-Determine whether a number is odd or even using bitwise operation.

-✅ 2.
-Count Set Bits

-Count the number of 1s in binary representation.

-✅ 3.
-Check i-th Bit

-Check whether a specific bit is set or not.

-✅ 4.
-Power of Two

-Check if a number is a power of 2.

-✅ 5.
-Minimum Bit Flips

-Find number of bits to flip to convert one number into another.

-✅ 6.
-Single Number

-Find the number that appears only once in an array.

-✅ 7.
-XOR in Range

-Find XOR of numbers from L to R efficiently.

-✅ 8.
-XOR Queries

-Answer multiple XOR range queries using prefix XOR.

-✅ 9.
-Two Single Numbers

-Find two numbers that appear only once.

-✅ 10.
-Power Set

-Generate all subsets of a given set.
+## Day 01 - Bit Manipulation

+### Topic Details
+Topic Name: Bit Manipulation
+Number of Problems Solved: 10

+### About the Topic
+Bit Manipulation is used to solve problems by working directly on binary bits (0s and 1s).
+It is a useful concept in programming because bitwise operations are fast and efficient compared to normal arithmetic operations.

+This topic is commonly used in coding problems, interviews, and system level programming.

+### Bitwise Operators
+The basic operators used in bit manipulation are:

+- AND (`&`) → returns 1 only when both bits are 1
+- OR (`|`) → returns 1 if at least one bit is 1
+- XOR (`^`) → returns 1 when bits are different
+- NOT (`~`) → reverses all bits
+- Left Shift (`<<`) → shifts bits to left
+- Right Shift (`>>`) → shifts bits to right

+Some useful XOR properties:

+- A ^ A = 0
+- A ^ 0 = A

+### Number Representation
+Negative numbers are represented in different ways:

+- Sign Magnitude
+- One's Complement
+- Two's Complement

+Among these, Two's Complement is mostly used in computers because it makes calculations easier and has only one representation for zero.

+### Problems Covered
+1. Check if a Number is Odd or Even
+2. Count the Number of Set Bits
+3. Check if the i-th Bit is Set or Not
+4. Check if a Number is Power of 2 or Not
+5. Count Number of Bits to be Flipped to Convert A to B
+6. Find the Number that Appears Odd Number of Times
+7. XOR of Numbers in the Given Range
+8. XOR Queries of a Subarray
+9. Find the Two Numbers Appearing Odd Number of Times
+10. Power Set

+### Conclusion
+By practicing these problems, I understood how bitwise operations work and how they can be used to solve problems in a simple and efficient way.